 Conclusion: Make it as implicit as possible.

 In writing this article, I am not claiming the expertise and knowledge of experts in this field.
 Definitely, there are no revelations presented.
-However, I hoped to emphasise, in my opinion, the important aspects in coaching practise (especially for children’s training), that greatly influence the future athlete’s development.
+However, I hoped to touch the important aspects in coaching practise (especially for children’s training), that greatly influence the future athlete’s development.
 It’s possible that not all coaches (even at a good level) or parents are aware about this problem.
 Hopefully, they will find information offered here to be useful.

 In my personal view, there are strong evidences that technical skills, acquired implicitly, are more fluent, coherent and stress-resistant.
 Moreover, implicit methods are simpler in acquisition and more enjoyable.
 That is critically important when training children.
-When creativity is considered, I think, implicitly building “blocks” of intuitive knowledge to deal with relatively simple situations helps to form more complicated deliberate tactical thinking.
+When creativity is considered, I think that implicitly developed building “blocks” of intuitive knowledge helps to form more complicated tactical thinking.

 It is clear that a long-term training process, as well as acquisition of the particular skills, cannot be purely explicit/implicit.
 It includes both conscious and unconscious components.
 Nevertheless, I tend to advise to keep learning as implicit as possible.

 Without a doubt, the creation of implicit exercise is much more difficult than simply “enforcing” knowledge through the verbal instructions.
 It demands remarkable creativity, coaching intuition and unusual approaches.
 However, it will be rewarded with the emotionally, technically, physically and mentally efficient training sessions that ultimately lead to developing a world-class athlete.